 Looks rather straightforward, right?

-Actually even regarding these basic principles, there’s a lot of discussion and disagreement, and you’ll see many variations of these (such as, slightly higher carbs vs. being super strict with carbs, or very low protein and high fats vs. moderate protein and fats, or calculating your macros as percentages vs. calculating them depending on your lean body mass, etc.).
+Regarding these basic principles, there’s a lot of discussion and disagreement, and you’ll see many variations of these (such as slightly higher carbs vs. being super strict with carbs, or very low protein and high fats vs. moderate protein and fats, or calculating your macros as percentages vs. calculating them depending on your lean body mass, etc.).

 There’s also some discussion on the types of food that are optimal for keto, based on your goals.